fj1/cssCats/README.md

 1. Download the zip file
   * At https://github.com/fj1/cssCats look to the right for a button called "Download Zip".
-  * Click this button, and save to a convenient location.
+  * Click this button, and save to a convenient location on your computer.
     * Mac: click on the downloaded zip to install.
     * Windows: right-click and WinZip to install.